 This V-Sabotage review was made after playing the game about 15 times.
 We were sent a copy of this game by the publisher in exchange for an honest review.

-What is V-Commandos?
+What is V-Sabotage?

-V-Commandos is a cooperative war game set during World War II in which players go on stealthy operations and try to complete objectives.
+V-Sabotage (originally named “V-Commandos”) is a cooperative war game set during World War II in which players go on stealthy operations and try to complete objectives.
 You and your teammates play as specially trained Allied Forces units attempting to get behind Germany’s lines to slow their progress.

-To set up a game of V-Commandos, you’ll choose an operation to play and then pick a number of commando characters based on the operation you are playing.
+To set up a game of V-Sabotage, you’ll choose an operation to play and then pick a number of commando characters based on the operation you are playing.
 Each operation has different terrains that you’ll need to set up, which include outdoor and indoor tiles, objective points, doors, enemy entrances, alarms, trap doors, and more.
 You can also choose to play a quicker game by simply playing one terrain card.

 The five commandos all have different special abilities and starting items.
 They all have weapons that permanently stay with them, but they also have slots for starting equipment and equipment that you pick up on your missions.
 Each commando card is double-sided, giving you multiple sets of special abilities and starting items to choose from.